-Although the quality of earphones that come out of the box have improved, spending a little to upgrade your earphones is one of the best ways to get the most from a smartphone, or any other portable player.
+Although the quality of earphones that come out of the box has improved, spending a little to upgrade your earphones is one of the best ways to get the most from a smartphone or any other portable player.
 The instant difference in audio quality needs to be heard to be believed – better, more impactful bass, crisper, more detailed treble and better isolation from the outside world are all worth the investment.
 At the same time, you shouldn't have to break the bank to afford it.
-To help you sort through the choices, we've rounded up our top headphones under Rs.
+To help you sort through these choices, we've rounded up our top headphones under Rs.
 3000.

 Build Quality: Most of the headphones in this category would be made of durable plastic.
 They would also be comfortable enough for long hours of use.

 Sound Quality: Audio quality in this category is good, substantially better than what you'd get out of your smartphone box.
-Headphones claiming to have balanced sound actually start delivering on those claim at this price point.
+Headphones claiming to have a balanced sound actually start delivering on those claims at this price point.
 However, for true neutrality, you should look at a budget that's at least twice as much.